International Exchange Promotion Program

 Provide learning opportunities for international students and other young artists

-The Japan Traffic Culture Association (JPTCA) introduces young foreign artists who want to learn Japanese pottery making techniques to the Creare Atami Yugawara Studio (Izumi, Atami City, Shizuoka Prefecture, situated 80 km south west of Tokyo), with which we have a close relationship.
-Maria Silchenko, a Ukrainian, was one of the such artists.
+The Japan Traffic Culture Association (JPTCA) introduces young foreign artists who want to learn Japanese ceramic making techniques to the Creare Atami Yugawara Studio (Izumi, Atami City, Shizuoka Prefecture, situated 80 km south west of Tokyo).
+So far, two artists from France have received training in ceramic making.

 Read More

-Ms. Silchenko, a Ukrainian, studies painting and sculpture at the Ecole Nationale Supérieure des Beaux-Arts in Paris.
-She was in Tokyo for six months starting in the fall of 2018 on an exchange program with Tokyo University of the Arts to learn pottery making.
-During the International TAKIFUJI Art Award ceremony in November, she was invited by an acquaintance to attend the reception after the award ceremony and made a connection with the association.
+Ms. Maria Silchenko, a Ukrainian, studies painting and sculpture at the Ecole Nationale Supérieure des Beaux-Arts in Paris.
+She was in Tokyo for six months starting in the fall of 2018 on an exchange program with Tokyo University of the Arts to learn ceramic making.

-She had to return to Paris after finishing her studies in March 2019, but she asked us if she could study at the Creare Atami Yugawara studio, saying that she could not learn pottery making techniques satisfactorily at Tokyo University of the Arts.
-The association asked the studio and received a reply that they would be willing to offer a corner of their studio.
+She had to return to Paris after finishing her studies in March 2019, but she asked us if she could study at the Creare Atami Yugawara studio, saying that she wants to expand the ceramic making techniques.
+The association asked the studio and received positive replies.

-Atsuo Suzumura, who is in charge of glazes at the studio, proposed to hold a joint exhibition with him and with two other young female staff in charge of ceramic.
+Mr. Atsuo Suzumura, who is in charge of glazes at the studio, proposed her to hold a joint exhibition with two other young female staff.
 The exhibition was held at the historic Kiunkaku in Atami City for about three weeks from the end of April, and many people visited to see the works.

 Our association will continue to play a part in international exchange through culture.